corda/corda/docs/source/tutorial-contract.rst

 but it fills out the owner field of the state to be the same public key as the issuing party.

 The returned partial transaction has a ``Command`` object as a parameter.
-This is a container for any object that implements the ``CommandData`` interface, along with a key that is expected to sign this transaction.
+This is a container for any object that implements the ``CommandData`` interface, along with a list of keys that are expected to sign this transaction.
 In this case, issuance requires that the issuing party sign, so we put the key of the party there.

 The ``TransactionBuilder`` has a convenience ``withItems`` method that takes a variable argument list.
 You can pass in